-Risk Description 9.
-Reliance on technology Our brands' websites and select systems, including our integrated inventory management system, are heavily dependent on technology, which creates numerous risks including unanticipated operating problems, system failures, rapid technological change, failure of technology to operate the websites and systems as anticipated, reliance on third-party computer hardware and software providers, computer viruses, telecommunication failures, liability for online content, systems and data breaches, denial of service attacks, spamming, phishing attacks, computer hackers and other similar disruptions.
+9. Reliance on technology

+Our brands' websites and select systems, including our integrated inventory management system, are heavily dependent on technology, which creates numerous risks including unanticipated operating problems, system failures, rapid technological change, failure of technology to operate the websites and systems as anticipated, reliance on third-party computer hardware and software providers, computer viruses, telecommunication failures, liability for online content, systems and data breaches, denial of service attacks, spamming, phishing attacks, computer hackers and other similar disruptions.
 Our failure to successfully assess and respond to these risks could negatively impact sales, increase costs, inhibit our ability to acquire new customers and damage the reputation of our brands.

-10. Reliance on the U.S. Postal Service and other shipping vendors We utilize shipping vendors to support our operations and fulfillment.
+10. Reliance on the U.S. Postal Service and other shipping vendors

+We utilize shipping vendors to support our operations and fulfillment.
 Any significant increase in shipping costs and delivery times, or reductions in service could impair our ability to deliver merchandise in a timely or economically efficient manner.
-For example, see above in "The ongoing COVID-19 pandemic."
 Postal rate increases or a delay or reduction in service could affect the cost or timeliness of our order fulfillment and catalog and promotional mailings.
-We use the Postal Service to mail millions of catalogs each year to educate our customers about our products, acquire new customers, drive customers to our boutiques and websites and promote catalog sales.
-We rely on discounts from the basic postal rate structure, such as discounts for bulk mailings and
+We use the U.S. Postal Service to mail millions of catalogs each year to educate our customers about our products, acquire new customers, drive customers to our boutiques and websites and promote catalog sales.
+We rely on discounts from the basic postal rate structure, such as discounts for bulk mailings and sorting.
+The Company experienced delays in U.S. Postal Service deliveries in recent years and expects such delays to persist.